 After classifying vCenter, Discovery

-with the credentials provided and uses the vCenter API to return information about ESXi
+instance with the credentials provided and uses the vCenter API to return information about

-vCenter, specify the domain with the user name in the credential record in one of the supported formats such as
+vCenter, specify the domain with the user name in the credential record in one of the such

 CIs removed from vCenter

-When a vCenter CI, such as a virtual machine, is removed, the ServiceNow
+When a vCenter CI, such as a virtual machine, is removed, the instance marks it stale in

 - When Discovery runs, it creates